SJb2210/BIT504_AT2_TASK2/README.md

 # BIT504_AT2_TASK2

-Project involves building a Tic-Tac-Toe game
+This project involves building a Tic-Tac-Toe game